DO YOU HAVE AN EMERGENCY FOOD PLAN?

 It’s probably no surprise that I feel fresh food diets formulated to NRC and customized to the dog are ideal, but just like many of my clients, I think about life’s “what ifs”

 Responsible dog ownership includes having a plan to manage life when the unexpected happens.
 In the fresh food arena people are focused on the variety of foods, but what if that’s suddenly not possible?
 What if there’s a power outage for days, or you’re in the hospital, or recuperating and can’t stand for longer periods?
 What if your pet sitter cancels and your dog must be boarded somewhere they can’t make food for him/her?
-Even fun things like going on a car trip with your dog can translate to an inability to have her/his regular fresh meals available.
+Even fun things like going on a road trip with your dog can translate to an inability to have her/his regular fresh meals available.
 What about staying with family out of town and not having the time or space for food prep?
 Read more DO YOU HAVE AN EMERGENCY FOOD PLAN?

 Researchers Sequence Genome of Basenji Dog